Let Dimzon: Philippines senior women

 In July 2017 it was reported that Dimzon was appointed as head coach of the Philippines women's senior team and is tasked to mentor the team at the 2017 Southeast Asian Games which is to take place the next month.
 She was formally succeeded by English coach, Richard Boon in November 2017.
 Dimzon was appointed back into the post on August 23, 2018, standing in for Buda Bautista who declined from resuming her post due to scheduling conflict.
 Dimzon was appointed with the condition that the Rizal Memorial Stadium made available for training use by the national team to help her deal with her commitments with the Far Easter University and other clubs.
 For her second senior national team stint, Dimzon will lead the Philippines in the 2020 Summer Olympics qualifiers.

 In 2022, she was appointed as assistant coach.

 Kaya Women

 In July 2019, Dimzon was announced as head coach of Kaya.
 She led them to a sweep of the 2022 SingaCup's Women Football Championship—their first eleven-a-side campaign, as well as their international debut.

+She helped the club win the 2023 PFF Women's League title and oversaw their participation in the 2024–25 AFC Women's Champions League.

+In December 2024 after the 2024 PFF Women's Cup, Dimzon announced her departure from the team.

+Capital1 Solar Spikers

+Dimzon joined newly formed PFF Women's League team Capital1 Solar Strikers which was launched to the public in March 2025.
+Dimzon is still concurrent coach of FEU and schedules the training of Capital1 in consideration of her role with her collegiate team.